 - Alexandra Zuhr, APECS Germany Board Chair, Geophysics and Environmental Sciences

-Online participants:- Louise Mercer, PhD student at Northumbria University: community-based monitoring of environmental change in the Canadian Arctic
+- Louise Mercer, PhD student at Northumbria University: community-based monitoring of environmental change in the Canadian Arctic